Successfully Managing Your Gym Assets: Facility

 Start with these four factors:1

-- Demographics: make sure you know who your target audience is and whether you’re locating your business in the right area
+- Demographics: make sure you know who your target audience is and whether you’re putting your business in the right neighborhood

-- Accessibility: the area your facility is in will play a huge role in determining how your customers reach it, whether on foot, by public transport or car
+- Accessibility: the neighborhood your facility is in will play a huge role in determining how your customers will be accessing it, whether by foot, public transportation, or car

-- Competitors: do your research and know exactly who you’re up against before you move in
+- Competitors: do your research and know exactly who you’re going up against before you move in

 Dare to Be Different with Your Gym’s Layout